 Soak Overnight

 Your gums and jaw need a break from wearing dentures, so you want to take them out every night.
-Here’s why soaking them overnight is a good idea: Soaking keeps your dentures moist, which helps them keep their shape and prevents them from drying out.
+Soaking keeps your dentures moist, which helps them keep their shape and prevents them from drying out.

 Use a denture-cleaning solution or water to soak them.
 This helps remove bacteria and stains.
 Taking your dentures out at night also gives your gums a chance to rest and prevents sores or irritation.